The KKL inequality and Rademacher type 2: Concluding remarks

 with some universal finite constant $C>0$.
-Notice that (\ref{ale1}) combined with (\ref{TalStart}) would solve the open problem on removing $\varepsilon$ in (\ref{dar1}).
-If the inequality (\ref{ale1}) does not hold then this would mean that one needs to come up with a different approach to prove/disprove the inequality (\ref{dar1}) without $\varepsilon$.
+Note that (\ref{ale1}) combined with (\ref{TalStart}) would solve the open problem regarding setting $\varepsilon=0$ in (\ref{dar1}).
+If the inequality (\ref{ale1}) does not hold then this would mean that one needs to come up with a different approach to prove or disprove the inequality (\ref{dar1}) without $\varepsilon$.